quicwg/base-drafts/draft-ietf-quic-tls.md

 CRYPTO frames into QUIC packets, which are protected using QUIC packet protection.

-QUIC is only capable of conveying TLS handshake records in CRYPTO frames.
+QUIC CRYPTO frames only carry TLS handshake messages.
 TLS alerts are turned into QUIC CONNECTION_CLOSE error codes; see {{tls-errors}}.
-TLS application data and other message types cannot be carried by QUIC at any encryption level; it is an error if they are received from the TLS stack.
+TLS application data and other content types cannot be carried by QUIC at any encryption level; it is an error if they are received from the TLS stack.

 When an endpoint receives a QUIC packet containing a CRYPTO frame from the